-The CT rate is fixed for each tax year starting 1 April.
-The current CT rate is 19% and will remain at this rate until April 2023.
-From 1 April 2023, there will be two rates of CT.
-Taxable profits up £50,000 will continue to be taxed at 19% under the new Small Business Profits Rate.
-Taxable profits in excess of £250,000 will be taxed at 25%.
-Profits between £50,000 and £250,000 will be subject to a marginal tapering relief.
-This would be reduced for the number of associated companies and for short accounting periods.
+There are currently two rates of CT.
+Taxable profits up £50,000 are taxed at 19% under the new Small Business Profits rate.
+Taxable profits in excess of £250,000 are taxed at the CT main rate of 25%.
+Profits between £50,000 and £250,000 are subject to marginal tapering relief.
+The marginal relief fraction is 3/200ths.
+Where a company has profits between £50,000 and £250,000 the marginal rate of CT bridges the gap between the lower and upper limits.
+The lower and upper limits are proportionately reduced for short accounting periods of less than 12 months and where there are associated companies.